needbee/uiview-partialroundcorner/README.md

 UIView+PartialRoundedCorner
 ===========================

-Cocoa class that allows rounding of just two corners of a UIView, instead of four.
+Allows rounding of just two corners of a UIView, instead of four.

 Demo
 ====